Monodromy of Kodaira Fibrations of Genus $3$: Introduction

 Determining the possible endomorphism algebras of $V=H_1(F_b,\Q)$ thus amounts to studying subvarieties of $\mathcal{A}_3$ parametrizing abelian varieties with fixed endomorphisms and determining which of these may contain a complete curve corresponding to a family of Jacobians of smooth curves.
 This problem is much more tractable in genus $3$, the minimal possible genus for a Kodaira fibration, than in higher genus due to the Schottky problem.
 Namely, in general, it is very difficult to describe the locus of abelian varieties of dimension $g$ corresponding to Jacobians of smooth genus $g$ curves.
 In dimension $3$ however, the only elements of $\mathcal{A}_3$ which are not Jacobians of smooth genus $3$ curves are those lying in the decomposable locus $\mathcal{A}_3^{\mathrm{dec}}$ consisting of principally polarized abelian varieties that can be written as a product of smaller dimensional principally polarized abelian varieties.

 The classification of the possible endomorphism algebras of $V=H_1(F_b,\Q)$ in the case of a genus $3$ Kodaira fibration is accomplished in Propositions \ref{simple case} and \ref{prop non-simple case}.
 Crucial is the classification by Albert \cite{albert} and Shimura \cite{shimura} of the possible endomorphism algebras of a $g$-dimensional abelian variety.
 Proposition \ref{simple case} treats the case where the Hodge structure $V=H_1(F_b,\Q)$ is simple, in the sense that it cannot be written as a sum of smaller-dimensional $\Q$-Hodge structures.
-Proposition \ref{prop non-simple case} treats the somewhat more complicated case that $V=H_1(F_b,\Q)$ is non-simple.
+Proposition \ref{prop non-simple case} treats the more complicated case that $V=H_1(F_b,\Q)$ is non-simple.
 In this case, since $V$ is non-simple, its corresponding abelian variety is isogenous to a point in $\mathcal{A}_3^{\mathrm{dec}}$.
-However, since this abelian variety must correspond to the Jacobian of a smooth curve, it cannot be equal to a point in $\mathcal{A}_3^{\mathrm{dec}}$.
-Thus to address this case, a careful study of isogenies of $3$-dimensional abelian varieties is required (see Section \ref{isogenies section}).
-Of crucial use are results of M\"{o}eller \cite{moeller} and M\"{o}eller-Viehweg-Zuo \cite{mvz} relating families of abelian varieties whose homology has a sub-variation of $\Q$-Hodge structures parametrized by a Shimura curve to variations of $\Q$-Hodge structures with strictly maximal Higgs field.
+However, since this abelian variety must correspond to the Jacobian of a smooth curve, it cannot be isomorphic to a point in $\mathcal{A}_3^{\mathrm{dec}}$.
+Thus to address the non-simple case, a careful study of isogenies of $3$-dimensional abelian varieties is required (see Sections \ref{hecke section} and \ref{decomposable isogeny section}).
+Roughly speaking, we use the machinery of Hecke correspondences to determine when the relevant locus of abelian varieties with given endomorphism algebra may be moved away from the decomposable locus in sufficiently high codimension in order to show there is a complete curve corresponding to a Kodaira fibration contained in this locus.

 Once the classification of possible endomorphism algebras is accomplished, the result of Theorem \ref{main theorem} follows directly using results of Andr\'{e} \cite{andre} and Ribet \cite{ribet1} about Hodge groups, which we explain below.
-The \textit{Hodge group} $Hg(W)$ of a $\Q$-Hodge structure $W$ (also called the \textit{special Mumford-Tate group}) is the connected algebraic $\Q$-subgroup of $SL(W)$ whose invariants for any $m,n\in \Z_{\ge0}$ in
+The \textit{Hodge group} $Hg(W)$ of a polarizable $\Q$-Hodge structure $W$ (also called the \textit{special Mumford-Tate group}) is the connected algebraic $\Q$-subgroup of $SL(W)$ whose invariants for any $m,n\in \Z_{\ge0}$ in